TheKing030609/MAC_Address_Changer/README.md

 # It is a Python Program to change your MAC Address on Linux based system Like :- Kali, Parrot ...
-# It will change ethernate network mac address change
+# It will change ethernat network mac address change
 # Requirement :-
 #          1. macchanger
 #          2. python3